 At the Paramount, Denny Wiggins, Joseph Corporation’s retiring director, said, “With Rick Guzman at the head of The Neighbor Project, we can’t fail.”
 So Rick now returns full time to grow the vision he and his wife Desiree had when they founded Emmanuel House nearly a dozen years ago as a living memorial to Bryan Emmanuel Guzman, Rick’s youngest brother.

 Rick and I spoke about the possible merger many months ago, and he asked me then what I would think if a name change was a possibility.
 Of course, we had gone through one already.
 Everything started as Bryan House.
 I said my preference was to keep Emmanuel House, but that I wouldn’t want to hold things up over a name.
-Since we were moving into the Joseph Corporation’s much more expansive office building and combining staffs, it seemed best to start with a new name, too, rather than favoring one organization over the other.
+Since Rick was moving everything into the Joseph Corporation’s much more expansive office building and combining staffs, it seemed best to him and others to start with a new name, too, rather than favoring one organization over the other.